sourcekris/gif-test/README.md

 It does not fully implement the GIF89a specification, and for the most part does not parse out all of the blocks it does recognize.
 It also does not have any LZW decompression capability.

+Note: If you are working on the standard library `image/gif` package then you probably want to build this with `go build -a`.